Skip to main content

 Chart via Trading Economics

-Some battery companies and automakers do seem to be taking notice.
-Many lower-end EVs are now starting to come equipped with lithium-iron-phosphate (LFP) batteries, which contain no cobalt.
-EVs with LFP batteries lack the range of higher-end models with NCA/NMC batteries, but consumers seem to be OK trading reduced range for lower cost.
+Some battery companies do seem to be taking notice.
+Many battery energy storage systems (BESS) are now leveraging lithium-iron-phosphate (LFP) batteries, which contain no cobalt.
+BESS with LFP batteries sacrifice the energy density of higher-end models with NCA/NMC batteries, but consumers seem to be OK trading reduced energy for lower cost.
 LFP still have many of the flammability and toxicity issues common to all lithium batteries, but the move away from cobalt is at least a step in the right direction.

 The next step for the battery industry should be a move toward chemistries that are inherently non-toxic AND non-flammable.
 Fortunately, there are a number of companies (including Alsym Energy) working toward that goal with technologies including sodium-ion, nickel-zinc, and more that are safer for people and safer for the environment.
 Together, we can help ensure the planet goes green and not cobalt blue.